sinusphi/venvipy/README.rst

     $ (your_venv) git clone --depth 1 git@github.com:sinusphi/venvipy.git

-Cd into the repo folder and install the dependencies:
+Cd into the repo folder and install the dependencies (if you're using Python 3.6 you will also need to install the `dataclasses` package):

 .. code-block:: bash